joost-morsink/Rest/docs/overview.md

 Of course, it is also possible to let ASP.Net Core handle static files (non-entities) using the UseStaticFiles() extension method.

 ### Schema and metadata
-All entities should link to a schema, defining the structure of that entity.
+All entities link to a schema, defining the structure of that entity.
+This is based on the `TypeDescriptor` of that entity.
+Please refer to the section about [Type Descriptors](typeDesc.md) for further information.

 ### Content-Type and serialization
 This is purely an HTTP aspect.